QuentinAndre/Website/content/post/how-not-to-deal-with-outliers/index.md

 ![png](files/Fig3.png)

 This graph shows a clear anomaly: Two observations are above the cutoffs defined by the authors, and are still tagged as "outliers" (and therefore excluded from the analysis).
-Those two observations are the dyads in the "Predicted High" condition with the **lowest** score.
+Those two observations are the observations in the "Predicted High" condition with the **lowest** score.

 Since this condition is predicted to have a higher score than the other two conditions, this might drive the pattern of results.
-What happens if we properly apply the cutoff instead, and include those two dyads back in the sample?
+What happens if we properly apply the cutoff instead, and include those two data points back in the sample?

 <div class="input-code">